indigofeather/unimove/README.md

 ### Providers

--   `UniversalProvider`: The main provider to wrap your application.
+-   `ClientProvider`: Provides chain-specific clients based on the `chain` prop.
+-   `WalletProvider`: Wraps the appropriate wallet provider for the active chain.

 ### Components

 -   `ConnectButton`: A button that shows the connection status and opens the `ConnectModal` on click.
 -   `ConnectModal`: A modal for selecting and connecting to a wallet.
--   `UniversalQuery`: A component for making chain-specific queries.
+-   `ClientQuery`: A component for making chain-specific queries.

 ### Hooks